nhooyr/outPorts/README.md

 ## USAGE

-	outPorts min[-max]
+	outPorts [-c] min[-max][sf]...

+The flag -c allows for color/bold output which makes it easier to see.

 ### EXAMPLES
-check from port 1 to 65535
+check from ports 1 to 65535

     outPorts all

-check from port 20 to 30 and then 40-50
+check from ports 20-30 and then 40-50

     outPorts 20-30 40-50

-check from port 20 to 10 and then 40 to 10
+check from ports 20-10 and then 40-10

     outPorts 20-10 40-10